-8.1 Equality and diversity principles will be embedded in school daily practices, policies and the processes of decision-making, including but not limited to:
+Equality and diversity principles will be embedded in school daily practices, policies and the processes of decision-making, including but not limited to:

-Admissions and induction:

-• The King's (The Cathedral) School accepts applications from, and admits pupils irrespective of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief or special educational needs and/or disability (SEND) and will not discriminate on these grounds in the terms on which a place is offered.
-The School will treat every application in a fair, open-minded way.
+- 8.1 Admissions and induction - The King's (The Cathedral) School accepts applications from, and admits pupils irrespective of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief or special educational needs and/or disability (SEND) and will not discriminate on these grounds in the terms on which a place is offered.
+The school will treat every application in a fair, open-minded way. - The King's (The Cathedral) School ensures that their Admission Policy and arrangements reflects The King's (The Cathedral) School approach towards equal opportunities for prospective pupils and is consistent with this policy.